 We need to beware of strangers on the street.
 And we need to beware of strangers on the internet.

-Click on the links below to watch videos to learn about staying safe online.
+Click on the links below and watch the videos that are aimed at 4-7 year olds to learn about staying safe online.

 Keep safe by being careful not to give out personal information when you’re chatting or posting online.
 Personal information includes your email address, phone number and password.